PAM Health: Pennsylvania

-PAM Health has hospitals in Wilkes-Barre, Pittsburgh, and Beaver areas.
+PAM Health has long-term acute care hospitals in Wilkes-Barre, Pittsburgh, and Beaver areas and opened a rehabilitation hospital in Enola in June 2026.

 Controversies

 In 2018, Post Acute Medical agreed to pay more than $13 million to the US federal government, $114,016 to Texas, and $22,482 to Louisiana due to violations of the False Claims Act and the Physician Self-Referral Law.